 Class hours are 3 hours a day 5 days a week, from Monday to Friday, 15 hours a week in total.
 The learning hours are regulated by the government.

-Above the age of 18 or with high school diploma.
+Above the age of 18 or with a high school diploma.

 The schedule is subject to change without notice.

-Students with a need for visa are advised to apply one month before deadline.
+Students with a need for a visa are advised to apply one month before the deadline.

 The quarter classes start either in the morning or afternoon, 3 hours per day, 15 hours per week.
+The maximum of each class size is 12.
 There are 6 levels.
 Usually one class to each level.
-Sometimes two to a certain level.
+Sometimes two classes to a certain level.
 The classes of different levels are in the morning or afternoon.
-The following is the course information:

 ● Far East Everyday Chinese 遠東生活華語